 Tip: To select more than one company in this field, hold down the Ctrl key when you select the companies.
 The application highlights each company as you select it.
 To select several companies that appear consecutively in the list, hold down the Shift key, and then select the first and last companies.
-The application highlights the first and last companies and all of the companies in between them.
+The application highlights the first and last companies in between them.

-□ Select All Button
+Select All Button